datanav/docs/technical/superoffice-zohocrm.rst

      - "string"

-SuperOffice Contact to Zohocrm Contact
+SuperOffice Contact to ZohoCRM Contact
 --------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Contact and a Zohocrm Contact must be established.
+Before any synchronization can take place, a link between a SuperOffice Contact and a ZohoCRM Contact must be established.

-A new Zohocrm Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale that is synchronized into Zohocrm.
+A new ZohoCRM Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale that is synchronized into ZohoCRM.

-Once a link between a SuperOffice Contact and a Zohocrm Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Contact and a ZohoCRM Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Contact and a Zohocrm Contact:
+The following properties are synchronized between a SuperOffice Contact and a ZohoCRM Contact:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Contact Property
-     - Zohocrm Contact Property
+     - ZohoCRM Contact Property
-     - Zohocrm Data Type
+     - ZohoCRM Data Type

-SuperOffice Person to Zohocrm Account
+SuperOffice Person to ZohoCRM Account
 -------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Zohocrm Account must be established.
+Before any synchronization can take place, a link between a SuperOffice Person and a ZohoCRM Account must be established.

-A new Zohocrm Account will be created from a SuperOffice Person if it is connected to a SuperOffice Sale that is synchronized into Zohocrm.
+A new ZohoCRM Account will be created from a SuperOffice Person if it is connected to a SuperOffice Sale that is synchronized into ZohoCRM.

-Once a link between a SuperOffice Person and a Zohocrm Account is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Person and a ZohoCRM Account is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Person and a Zohocrm Account:
+The following properties are synchronized between a SuperOffice Person and a ZohoCRM Account:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - Zohocrm Account Property
+     - ZohoCRM Account Property
-     - Zohocrm Data Type
+     - ZohoCRM Data Type

-SuperOffice Person to Zohocrm Contact
+SuperOffice Person to ZohoCRM Contact
 -------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Zohocrm Contact must be established.
+Before any synchronization can take place, a link between a SuperOffice Person and a ZohoCRM Contact must be established.

-A new Zohocrm Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale that is synchronized into Zohocrm.
+A new ZohoCRM Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale that is synchronized into ZohoCRM.

-Once a link between a SuperOffice Person and a Zohocrm Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Person and a ZohoCRM Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Person and a Zohocrm Contact:
+The following properties are synchronized between a SuperOffice Person and a ZohoCRM Contact:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Person Property
-     - Zohocrm Contact Property
+     - ZohoCRM Contact Property
-     - Zohocrm Data Type
+     - ZohoCRM Data Type
    * - Address.Street.City
      - Mailing_City
      - "string"